Machine Xchange Coin (MXC) 1-Day Volume Tops $3.63 Million

-Machine Xchange Coin (CURRENCY:MXC) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on February 23rd.
-Machine Xchange Coin has a total market capitalization of $30.66 million and approximately $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
-One Machine Xchange Coin coin can currently be bought for approximately $0.0119 or 0.00000130 BTC on popular exchanges.
-Over the last seven days, Machine Xchange Coin has traded flat against the U.S. dollar.
+Machine Xchange Coin (CURRENCY:MXC) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on March 1st.
+Over the last week, Machine Xchange Coin has traded flat against the U.S. dollar.
+One Machine Xchange Coin coin can now be bought for about $0.0119 or 0.00000130 BTC on popular cryptocurrency exchanges.
+Machine Xchange Coin has a market capitalization of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.